BrunoScaglione/Language-Parser-GCode/README.md

 - **Java 1.7** or higher;
 - ANTLR installed and set up.

-To install and setup (and get a better understanding if you want) ANTLR refer to [this guide](https://tomassetti.me/antlr-mega-tutorial/#chapter17) ehich is a complete tutorial on ANTLR.
+To install and setup (and get a better understanding of ANTLR if you want) ANTLR refer to [this guide](https://tomassetti.me/antlr-mega-tutorial/#chapter17), which is a complete guide on ANTLR.

 ## Getting started